 UC San Diego’s Center for U.S.-Mexican Studies (USMEX) at the School of Global Policy and Strategy (GPS) hosts the largest residential fellowship program in the U.S. for research on Mexico and U.S.-Mexico relations.
 Each year the program brings together top scholars from the social sciences, humanities and related fields to form a multi-disciplinary cohort of researchers.

 Applications are accepted from Ph.D. candidates who are ABD and have completed a substantial portion of their dissertations, post-docs and professors on sabbatical.
 In particular, we encourage University of California graduate students to apply to the program.
 Post-doctoral students are strongly encouraged to apply simultaneously for funding from UCMEXUS.

-Awards have been given in the past supporting research on contemporary Mexico, Mexican history, U.S.-Mexico relations, and comparative studies with a substantial Mexico component.
+Awards have been given in the past supporting research on contemporary Mexico, Mexican history, U.S.-Mexico relations and comparative studies with a substantial Mexico component.
 Priority will be given to proposals that are relevant to public policy.
-USMEX is interested in receiving applications on a wide variety of topics, but we also have a specific interest in research that analyzes the challenges posed by global forms of criminality.
-Research projects with a focus on the relationship among Mexico, China and the U.S. are also encouraged to apply.
+USMEX is interested in receiving applications on a wide variety of topics.
 Applications from Mexican scholars are particularly welcome.